nestybox/sysbox-ee/README.md

 ## Using Sysbox

-Once Sysbox-EE is installed, you launch a system container with Docker as follows:
+Once Sysbox-EE is installed, you use it as follows:

 ```console
 $ docker run --runtime=sysbox-runc --rm -it --hostname my_cont debian:latest
 root@my_cont:/#
 ```

 This launches a system container.
-Looks very much like a regular container, except that within it you can now run system software such as Docker, Kubernetes, etc.  seamlessly, without complicated Docker run commands or complex images, and securely (no privileged containers!).
+It looks very much like a regular container, but it's different under the hood.

+In this container, you can now run system software such as Systemd, Docker, Kubernetes, etc., seamlessly and securely, just as you would on a physical host or virtual machine.

+You can launch inner containers (and even inner privileged containers), with strong isolation from the underlying host.
+No more complex docker images or docker run commands, and no need for unsecure privileged containers.

 The [Sysbox Quickstart Guide](docs/quickstart/README.md) and the [Nestybox Blog Site](https://blog.nestybox.com) have many usage examples.